Delroy Lindo: Career

-Lindo's film debut came in 1976 with the Canadian John Candy comedy Find the Lady, followed by two other roles in films, including an army sergeant in More American Graffiti (1979).
+Lindo made his film debut in 1976 with the Canadian John Candy comedy Find the Lady.
+He played an army sergeant in More American Graffiti (1979).

-For a decade from the early 1980s Lindo's career was more focused on theatre acting than film, although he has said this was not a conscious decision.
+For a decade from the early 1980s, Lindo's career was more focused on theatre acting than film, although he has said this was not a conscious decision.
 In 1982 he debuted on Broadway in "Master Harold"...and the Boys, directed by the play's South African author Athol Fugard.
 By 1988, Lindo had earned a Tony nomination for his portrayal of Herald Loomis in August Wilson's Joe Turner's Come and Gone.

 Lindo returned to film in the science fiction film Salute of the Jugger (1990), which has become a cult classic.
 Although he had turned down Spike Lee for a role in Do the Right Thing, Lee cast him as Woody Carmichael in the drama Crooklyn (1994), which brought Lindo notice.
-His other roles with Lee include West Indian Archie, a psychotic gangster, in Malcolm X and a starring role as a neighborhood drug dealer in Clockers.
+His other roles with Lee include West Indian Archie, a psychotic gangster, in Malcolm X, and a starring role as a neighborhood drug dealer in Clockers.

-Other films in which he has starring roles are Barry Sonnenfeld's Get Shorty (1995), Ron Howard's Ransom (1996) and Soul of the Game (1996), as the baseball player Satchel Paige.
+Other films in which he has starring roles are Barry Sonnenfeld's Get Shorty (1995), Ron Howard's Ransom (1996), and Soul of the Game (1996), as the baseball player Satchel Paige.

 In 1998 Lindo co-starred as African-American explorer Matthew Henson, in the TV film Glory & Honor, directed by Kevin Hooks.
-It portrayed Henson's nearly 20-year partnership with Commander Robert Peary in Arctic exploration and their effort to find the Geographic North Pole in 1909.
+It portrayed Henson's nearly 20-year partnership with Commander Robert Peary in Arctic exploration, and their effort to find the Geographic North Pole in 1909.
 Lindo received a Satellite Award for best actor for his portrayal of Henson.
 Lindo has continued to work in television, and in 2006 was seen on the short-lived NBC drama Kidnapped.

 Lindo had a small role in the 1995 film Congo, playing the corrupt Captain Wanta.
 Lindo was not credited for the role.
 He played an angel in the comedy film A Life Less Ordinary (1997).